Marcell Ozuna Preview, Player Props: Braves vs. Mets

 Marcell Ozuna At The Plate

-- Among qualified hitters in MLB, his batting average ranks 81st, his on-base percentage ranks 84th, and he is 24th in the league in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 67th, his on-base percentage ranks 67th, and he is 15th in the league in slugging.

-- In 67.6% of his 108 games this season, Ozuna has picked up at least one hit.
-He's also had 22 multi-hit games.

-- In 34.3% of his games this year, Ozuna has had at least one RBI.
-He's picked up more than one in 15.7% and driven in three or more of his team's runs in five contests.
+- Ozuna has an RBI in 38 of 109 games this year, with multiple RBI in 17 of them.
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 41.7% of his games this year, with two or more runs scored in 7.4%.
+- In 42.2% of his games this season, he has scored at least once.
+And he's had nine games with multiple runs (8.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.